-(1) A letter of nomination that clearly states the name and affiliation of the nominee, the basis for the nomination (i.e., specific attributes which qualify the nominee for service in this capacity), and a statement from the nominee indicating the willingness to serve as a member of the Committee;
+(1) A letter of nomination that clearly states the name and affiliation of the nominee, the basis for the nomination (i.e. specific attributes which qualify the nominee for service in this capacity), and a statement from the nominee indicating a willingness to serve as a member of the Committee;

 (2) The nominee's contact information, including name, mailing address, telephone numbers, and email address;

-(4) A summary of the nominee's experience and qualifications relative to the membership considerations described above.
+(4) A summary of the nominee's experience and qualifications relative to the membership consideration described above.

 Individuals selected for appointment to the Committee shall be invited to serve a two-year term.
-Committee members will receive a stipend for attending Committee meetings, including per diem and reimbursement for eligible travel expenses incurred.
+Committee members will receive per diem and reimbursement for eligible travel expenses incurred.